Programming Games

 end

-When you run the game you’ll see that banana is no longer drawn, and that pear and pineapple have moved up.
+When you run the program you’ll see that banana is no longer drawn, and that pear and pineapple have moved up.

 You can also add or change the values inside the table directly.
 For example, we can change "apple" into "tomato":